amareshsingh0/dreamlust-frontend/GUIDE/UNCONFIGURED_FEATURES.md

 4. Get client ID and secret

 ### 11. **Image Classification Services**
-**Status:** ❌ Not Used - Removed from requirements **Note:** Image classification services (AWS Rekognition, Google Cloud Vision API) are not required for this project.
-The code exists but is not configured or used.
+**Status:** ❌ Not Used - Disabled
+**Note:** Image classification services (AWS Rekognition, Google Cloud Vision API) are not required for this project.
+The code exists but is disabled and not used.

 ---